-If your business is carrying too much debt then it can put a strain on the company and affect the kinds of decisions you can make about expansion and business development.
+If your business is carrying too much debt then it can put a strain on the company’s cash flow and affect the kinds of decisions you can make about expansion and business development.

 But, according to Nick Carter at the Wilkes Partnership, many people are reluctant to ‘go legal’ with their debtors because they fear that the debt recovered will be swallowed up by excessive legal fees and it will take up too much of their already overstretched time with no end in sight.

 “This means that they put off coming to see us so that by the time they do it is harder to resolve and can be more expensive,” he says.